 Candidates are solely responsible for securing all items and keeping complete and accurate records of the evidence required to support their application.
 They must also present a well-organized, well-documented, and clear e-Portfolio.
 All materials presented in the e-Portfolio must accurately reflect their records.
-The candidate's portion of the e-Portfolio must include the required documentation outlined in Section 5.4.2 for pre-tenure review or Section 5.4.3 for post-tenure review and corrective post-tenure review.
+The candidate's portion of the e-Portfolio must include the required documentation outlined in Section 5.4.2 for pre-tenure review or Section 5.4.2 for pre-tenure review or Section 5.4.2 for pre-tenure review or Section 5.4.3 for post-tenure review and corrective post-tenure review.